 Quick Gluten Free Blueberry Muffins are wonderful as part of a healthy and quick breakfast.
-It’s super easy to double this recipe and freeze some of the muffins for later.
+The recipe can easily be doubled and the muffins can be frozen for later use.

-I love fresh blueberries and muffins.
+I love both fresh blueberries and muffins.
 Often times I will have a muffin and scrambled eggs for breakfast or I will just have a muffin as a mid-day snack.
-This particular recipe has been in my recipe box for years and is a great ‘gluten free standard muffin’ recipe.
+This particular recipe has been in my recipe box for years and is a great gluten free standard muffin recipe.
 You can simply leave out the blueberries for just a plain muffin or you can substitute the blueberries with fresh Bing cherries, fresh chopped apricots, dried pineapple chunks, etc… just use your imagination!

 Bake at 350 degrees for 25 – 30 minutes, or until golden brown on top and a toothpick comes out ‘clean’ when inserted into the center of the muffins.

 Allow the muffins to cool for 15 minutes, run a table knife around the edges to loosen the muffins from the muffin tin, then gently remove from pan and place on a cooling rack or cutting board.
-I place my muffins on a large wooden cutting board with a sheet of waxed paper and allowed them to cool completely before storing them in an airtight container.
+I placed my muffins on a large wooden cutting board with a sheet of waxed paper and allowed them to cool completely before storing them in an airtight container.
 The muffins freeze well so when you need a quick breakfast, just grab one out of the freezer and heat.